 Awards for conference/event grants will be made in FY 2014 (or prior to October 1, 2014).

 Information from the FY 2015 application period can be found below.

-On February 19, 2014, Agriculture Secretary Tom Vilsack announced the availability of federal funds for the Fiscal Year (FY) 2015 Farm to School Grant Program.
+On February 19, 2014, Agriculture Secretary Tom Vilsack announced the availability of federal funds for the FY 2015 Farm to School Grant Program.
 See the press release here.